 What's the difference between a throttle body and throttle-plenum?

 The plenum on your 1999 to 2004 Mustang GT is just a bit of tubing after your throttle body and before your intake manifold.
 A standard throttle body simply replaces your factory throttle body and leaves the stock plenum.
-A throttle-plenum, like the ones from BBK Performance and Accufab, combine the throttle body and plenum into one unit which greatly increase airflow efficiency.
+A throttle-plenum, like the ones from BBK Performance combine the throttle body and plenum into one unit which greatly increase airflow efficiency.
 Throttle-plenums are, hands down, the better option and can give you a real power gain that you'll easily feel.

 How does a tuner work?